a

 • Do create an Organization Chart.
 If this has not been done before, expect this to be a challenging task and involve your colleagues – people are sensitive about their jobs especially when they’re ill-defined.

-• Do create Job Descriptions for each position on the Organization Chart.
+• Create job descriptions for each position on the organizational chart.

 • Do ensure that the Job Descriptions include specifics.
 These include: